Basecamp - the lively social hub of Killarney Mountain Festival **Free events**Everyone welcome

 The relevant obscurity that befell the house and gardens was hard to comprehend given its proximity to Killarney town.
 Following the completion of extensive restoration and reconstruction work in 2016, the house and gardens have been restored to their rightful place as the gateway to Killarney National Park.

-We, at the Killarney Mountain Festival, are honored to be able to centre our festival around Killarney House and Gardens, the epicenter of the outdoor capital of Ireland in Killarney National Park.
-Our base camp will be a hive of activity from our outdoor adventure speakers to our music stage, to our vendors and exhibitors, from our climbing wall to our children’s corner.
+We, at the Killarney Mountain Festival, are honored to be able to centre our festival near Killarney House and Gardens, the epicenter of the outdoor capital of Ireland in Killarney National Park.